mfarache/jekyll-now/_posts/2017-4-15-Logging-alternatives-ELK-Using-docker.md

 If you do not know what ELK stands for, you better do now! ...

- + ELASTICSEARCH: A distributed search engine.
+ + ELASTICSEARCH  : A distributed search engine.
  + LOGSTASH       : Log forwarder/agregator.
- + KIBANA: A nice UI source data visualization and exploration platform from Elastic that is specialized for large volumes of streaming and real-time
+ + KIBANA         : A nice UI source data visualization and exploration platform from Elastic that is specialized for large volumes of streaming and real-time

  ![_config.yml]({{ site.baseurl }}/images/KIBANA.png)